 Important roles and long-term objectives ensure a balanced and harmonious life.
-These roles make it possible to build and organise the framework of the personal mission statement.
+These roles make it possible to build and organize the framework of the personal mission statement.
 This simplifies the integration of specific objectives and very short-term activities.

-For example, the mission statement of a group or organisation needs to be formulated in consultation with and involvement of all the relevant members.
+For example, the mission statement of a group or organization needs to be formulated in consultation with and involvement of all the relevant members.
 No involvement, no commitment!
 A mission that is reflective of the goals shared by all is the foundation for greater unity and active engagement.
 The members of the group will not always be told what to do, as their heads and hearts are fully immersed in the shared goals.

-Covey quotes IBM’s mission statement, which places three principles above all: individual dignity, excellence and service.
+Covey quotes IBM’s mission statement, which places three principles above all: individual dignity, excellence, and service.

 Driving forces and constraints

 The current level of performance is the result of the balance between driving forces and discouraging constraints.

 The driving forces are related to the circle of influence.
 While the negative forces are related to the circle of concerns.